What Are the 4 Elements of Negligence in California?

 Damages: The Losses You Incurred

-The fourth and final element of negligence is damages.
+The fourth and final element of negligence in California is damages.
 Damages refer to the physical, emotional, and financial losses you’ve suffered due to the accident.

 Once all four elements of negligence are proven, you may be able to recover compensation for the damages you’ve experienced.